gamalsherif1/CamPeek/README.md

 ./install.sh
 ```
 This will:
-🔁 Link the extension to your GNOME Shell
+- 🔁 Link the extension to your GNOME Shell
-✅ Enable it
+- ✅ Enable it
-🔃 Ask if you'd like to restart GNOME Shell (for instant changes)
+- 🔃 Ask if you'd like to log out of GNOME Shell (for instant changes)

 ---